MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/app-configuration.md

 # Mac app configuration

-_This guide walks through configuring your Xamarin.Mac app for publication._

 ## Mac app configuration

 Right-click on the Mac application project in Visual Studio for Mac and choose **Options**.

 ### Application settings